Top blog articles

 The remote work experience isn’t without its challenges.
 While companies that have managed remote teams in the past will find it easier to do business, others will find it difficult to adapt.
 To overcome any difficulties and get the most of your workday, we have a few suggestions.

 Especially if you find yourself quarantined, the first thing to do is establish a routine.
 Remote work is not a vacation, so make a habit of working as if it’s a normal workday.
 Breakfast, shower, change into work clothes or whatever else puts you in the mood for work.
 Even small things like putting on your favorite scent could make you feel more like you’re in the office rather than home.
-You can also make your own daily schedule (take a look at these free examples to get started), and write down every work task, home chore or other necessity to put everything into perspective.
+You can also make your own daily schedule, and write down every work task, home chore or other necessity to put everything into perspective.

 My boss told me once that when he works from home, he needs to have a dedicated place for work.
 This is important because it gives him the feeling of being at work.
 If you think this will work for you, find a place where you can isolate yourself and won’t bother anyone, use whatever furniture you have (preferably something comfortable), and arrange your computer most conveniently for you.
 Make sure to work in silence, but if that’s impossible get yourself a nice pair of headphones.

 Choose the right spot for your workspace

 To make your home office more professional, go for places with a neutral background.
 If that’s not an option, find a spot that reveals little to nothing of your current position.
 I work from my bedroom, which is full of plants, clothes and my wife’s personal belongings.
 I chose to sit in a place that faces a big, wooden wardrobe.
 It shows a solid, light brown surface behind me and nothing more.
 Particularly, it avoids anything embarrassing that might show up in a video chat, such as a room full of kids’ toys.

 Consider having more space